Adolis García Player Props: Rangers vs. Tigers

-The Texas Rangers, including Adolis Garcia (hitting .275 in his past 10 games, with three doubles, two home runs, six walks and six RBI), take on starting pitcher Matthew Boyd and the Detroit Tigers at Globe Life Field, Monday at 8:05 PM ET.
+After hitting .256 with two doubles, three home runs, six walks and six RBI in his past 10 games, Adolis Garcia and the Texas Rangers face the Detroit Tigers (who will start Matt Manning) at 8:05 PM ET on Tuesday.

-He had a hitless showing in his last game (0-for-5) against the Yankees.
+He hit a home run while going 1-for-4 in his most recent game against the Tigers.

 Adolis García Game Info & Props vs. the Tigers